 Years from now, what organizations will be the successor entities to Al-Qaeda, the Taliban, and ISIS?
 Of course nobody knows the answer, not even the groups themselves.
 With that high level of uncertainty, it would be most inadvisable—and contradict the design of our Constitution—for Congress to authorize the President to commit our nation to war against those future unknown groups, let alone the “associated forces” of those unknown entities.
 Yet that is what some in Congress may be willing to do and, paradoxically, in the name of “mak[ing] sure we don’t just delegate to the Executive Branch war-making powers.”

-Those were the words of Senator Todd Young (R-IN) at the Heritage Foundation earlier this month explaining the rationale for his proposed authorization for the use of military force (AUMF) against ISIS.
+Those quoted words were by Senator Todd Young (R-IN) at the Heritage Foundation earlier this month explaining the rationale for his proposed authorization for the use of military force (AUMF) against ISIS.
 Admittedly Young’s bill has no co-sponsors in the Senate, and is among the most open-ended grants of authority compared to proposed bills previously offered by members of Congress.
 As Charlie Savage described at the Heritage event, “the language the Senator proposed … seems so very broad and open ended to me that it will attract alarm.”

 It is important to understand Sen. Young’s bill because it tries to grapple with some difficult tradeoffs that all draft AUMFs must consider (as Savage also acknowledged).
 If the enemy changes its name that should not alter the President’s authority to engage them militarily.
 And if the group evolves on a frequent basis that would be added cause for Congress to loosen the reins and not require the administration to return to the Hill each time for separate approval.
 But neither of those concerns are ultimately reason for such an open ended grant of authority to fight ISIS, Al-Qaeda, and the Taliban’s possible “successor organizations” and those successor organizations’ associated forces.
 It is easy to deal with superficial name changes through the wording of the AUMF.
 And these organizations do not continually evolve in a manner that requires handing the President such boundless power.
 It would be especially irresponsible to do so without other safeguards in place like reporting requirements and a sunset clause—as Jack Goldsmith, Steve Vladeck, and I have written before.